Smithsonian handles the Gustave Whitehead controversy by denying Whitehead was first in flight and that he ever flew.

 Dr. Crouch takes an hour to make the case against Whitehead, drawing upon the comments of contenders for first flight, like Orville Wright, and others who never stepped foot onto his Fairfield County flying grounds, nor conducted true investigations.
 The testimonies of 28+ witnesses for Whitehead flights that occurred from 1899 through 1908 were alternately decried as either lies or mistaken sightings of gliders.
 Dr. Crouch unwittingly makes the case for Whitehead by admitting that Whitehead’s gliders flew and his lightweight engines flew other planes.
 But he simply cannot accept that when these engines and gliders were placed together, they could have resulted in flights that occurred well before the Wrights.
 He vehemently denies that Gustave Whitehead had the ability to make manned powered flights, using flimsy hearsay “evidence” to “prove” his points.
 After decrying those who use newspaper articles as evidence for flights, ignoring the veracity of the Bridgeport Sunday Herald, known to have the largest circulation in 1901, which repeatedly reported Whitehead flights, he desperately attempts to use a small competitor’s article, “Unrealized Dreams”, that ridiculed Whitehead, as evidence he could not have flown.
 (Click link at left to read the article and this author’s commentary.)
 Under legal contract to defend the Wrights’ first in flight status at Smithsonian, and a native to the Wrights’ hometown of Dayton, Ohio, educated at Wright State and Ohio State universities, Dr. Crouch is an attacker of Wright contenders and a defender of the Wright legend, which he helped further institutionalize.
 This is not the attitude of an unbiased historian, charged with establishing truth in history, but the demeanor of a badly shaken autocrat whose stance is rapidly becoming obsolete.

-I encourage Readers to witness how Connecticut and national history is being suppressed, by viewing this strange case of a national historian gone wrong on YouTube at http://youtu.be/vHIFjtTodFw, and by visiting www.gustavewhitehead.info for more accurate information and resources on Gustave Whitehead, recently credited as inventor of the first airplane to make a powered flight.
+I encourage Readers to witness how Connecticut and national history is being suppressed, by viewing this strange case of a national historian gone wrong on YouTube at http://youtu.be/vHIFjtTodFw, and by visiting the FAQ section of this website, www.gustavewhitehead.info, for more accurate information and resources on Gustave Whitehead, recently credited as inventor of the first airplane to make a powered flight.
 Connecticut residents may visit the Fairfield Museum’s O’Dwyer Whitehead archives to view four decades of original field research and other media on Whitehead.

 Susan O’Dwyer Brinchman